Welasco/AzureSentinelSyslog/README.md

 The two values are combined to produce a Priority Value sent with the message.
 The Priority Value is calculated by multiplying the Facility value by eight and then adding the Severity Value to the result.
 The lower the PRI, the higher the priority.

+The Priority value is calculated by first multiplying the Facility number by 8 and then adding the numerical value of the Severity.
+The lower the PRI, the higher the priority.

 ```
 (Facility Value * 8) + Severity Value = PRI
 ```

+For example, a kernel message (Facility=0) with a Severity of Emergency (Severity=0) would have a Priority value of 0.
+Also, a "local use 4" message (Facility=20) with a Severity of Notice (Severity=5) would have a Priority value of 165.

-In this way, a kernel message receives lower value (higher priority) than a log alert, regardless of the severity of the log alert.
-Additional identifiers in the packet include the hostname, IP address, process ID, app name, and timestamp of the message.
+Following this logic a kernel message receives lower value (higher priority) than a log alert, regardless of the severity of the log alert.
-The actual verbiage or content of the syslog message is not defined by the protocol.
-Some messages are simple, readable text, others may only be machine readable.

 ```
 Facility syslog (5), Severity alert (1)
 Msg: 1 2021-04-19T15:00:22.303078+00:00 CentOSClient node 444969 123 [timeQuality tzKnown="1" isSynced="1" syncAccuracy="1513"] node test msg